masastack/MASA.Blazor/src/Doc/Masa.Blazor.Doc/wwwroot/docs/getting-started/installation.en-US.md

 dotnet new masab -o MasaBlazorApp
 ```

-> The default is Server mode, through the parameter --Mode WebAssembly to create a WebAssembly mode project.
+> The default is Server mode, through the parameter --mode WebAssembly to create a WebAssembly mode project.

 <br/>